JoaoLucasCorreiaS/HeartDiseaseClassification/README.md

 # HeartDiseaseClassification
-Classification of patients in possibly having a heart disease or not based on personal answers data about their health and life styles.
+Classification of patients on possibly having a heart disease or not, based on personal answers data about their health and life styles.

 ## 1. Problem
 How to classify patients in possibly having a heart disease or not based on personal answers data about their health and life styles using Machine Learning models?